blog posts

 Step 3: Run Rufus:

-After downloading and installing the Rufus program, run the program and press the SELECT button as shown in the image and choose the ISO file from the opened window.
-Set the Partition Scheme option to GPT mode; Of course, if the BIOS Mode of your system is Legacy, you must select the MBR option in this section.
+After downloading and installing the Rufus program, run it, press the SELECT button in the image, and choose the ISO file from the opened window.
+Set the Partition Scheme option to GPT mode.
+Of course, if your system’s BIOS mode is Legacy, you must select the MBR option in this section.

-To ensure BIOS Mode, press the Windows key and R to run the Run program.
+Press the Windows key and R to run the Run program to ensure BIOS Mode.
 Type cmd in the box, press Enter to open Command Prompt, type msinfo32, and press Enter.
 The System Information window opens; look for BIOS Mode to identify its mode, select the appropriate option in the Partition Scheme section, and press the START button.

 Installing Linux on Flash with Rufus

-Now a message will appear in which there are two options, and the Write in ISO mode option should be selected and confirmed.
+Now, a message with two options will appear.
+The Write in ISO mode option should be selected and confirmed.

 Installing Linux on Flash with Rufus

-Then, a warning will appear that all data on the flash drive will be lost; So, to continue, confirm and wait for the process to complete.
-The waiting time depends on the available hardware resources of the system.
+Then, a warning will appear that all data on the flash drive will be lost.
+To continue, confirm and wait for the process to complete.
+The waiting time depends on the system’s available hardware resources.

 Step 4: The flash drive is ready and can be used as Ubuntu 22.04 Live, for example.
-So, please restart the computer to test its performance.
+Please restart the computer to test its performance.

-After rebooting and displaying the motherboard logo, you must enter the boot menu.
-For this purpose, you can press one of the F10 or F12 keys on systems such as HP, Dell, or Lenovo several times to enter the boot menu, depending on the motherboard.
-Select the USB flash drive from the suggested options by pressing the Enter key.
+You must enter the boot menu after rebooting and displaying the motherboard logo.
+Depending on the motherboard, you can press one of the F10 or F12 keys on systems such as HP, Dell, or Lenovo several times to enter the boot menu.
+Then, press the Enter key to select the USB flash drive from the suggested options.

 Installing Linux on Flash with Rufus